aroamero/JavaScript/README.md

 # JavaScript
-This repository is used for JavaScript beginner learning.
+This repository is used for beginner JavaScript and Github CLI learning.